-One of the main reasons for conducting alternative toothfish stock assessment in JABBA is to provide a comparison with the age-structured integrated stock assessment in CASAL.
-Overall, JABBA produced lower estimates of absolute biomass, relative biomass and MSY, but the model still suggested that the stock was exploited sustainably in the most recent years (2018-2020), with the total fishery removals being lower than the surplus production.
+One of the main reasons for conducting alternative toothfish stock assessment in JABBA was to provide a comparison with the age-structured integrated stock assessment in CASAL.
+Overall, JABBA produced lower estimates of absolute biomass, relative biomass and MSY, but the model still suggested that the stock was exploited sustainably in recent years, with total fishery removals fluctuating narrowly around the MSY.
 The discrepancy between the two models was not surprising, as the type of data used can influence model estimates.
 In this case, the main difference in data used was the absence of composition data (i.e. catch-at-age) in the JABBA surplus production model, exempting the JABBA model from estimating fishery-specific selectivity patterns and optimizing population trends only on the abundance index.
-Catch-at-age data can be highly influential on the estimated biomass trajectory and may not be consistent with the overall trend in the abundance index (Wetzel and Punt 2011), which was indeed the case in the CASAL SCAA model used for comparison here (Skeljo and Winter 2021).
-The surplus production abundance index reflects biomass only and may particularly have caused the JABBA model to underestimate the potential of the juvenile year classes.
+Catch-at-age data can be highly influential on the estimated biomass trajectory and may not be consistent with the overall trend in the abundance index (Wetzel and Punt 2011), which was indeed the case in the integrated CASAL model used for comparison here (Skeljo and Winter 2022).
+We suggest two main reasons for lower absolute biomass estimates produced by JABBA: (i) the surplus production abundance index reflects vulnerable biomass only and may particularly have caused the JABBA model to underestimate the potential of the juvenile year classes, and (ii) interplay between r and K, coupled with relatively uninformative catch and CPUE data, allowed the JABBA model to describe the stock in terms of lower K (i.e. lower biomass) and higher r; this was driven mainly by the r prior, derived from an integrated analysis of life history parameters via package FishLife2.0.
 In general, including multiple types of data such as composition data along with abundance indices allows for more complex population dynamics models as the basis of stock assessments, and has previously been shown to improve estimation performance (Magnusson and Hilborn 2007).

 In conclusion, the age-structured model in CASAL should be a preferred approach to toothfish stock assessment in Falkland Islands, as it integrates wider range of data, i.e. takes explicitly into account somatic growth, reproduction, lagged effects of recruitment, natural mortality and multiple fishery-specific selectivities.
-However, findings of this report provide an insight into the usefulness of JABBA data-poor approach for other species/stocks managed by FIFD, where data limitations prevent the use of integrated CASAL assessment.
+However, findings of this report provide an insight into the usefulness of

+JABBA data-moderate approach for other species/stocks managed by FIFD, where data limitations prevent the use of integrated CASAL assessment.